a-stickan/CryptoBot/README.md

 ## Things to Change (in order of priority):

+1. Add MacOS and Linux compatibility.
+Most of the code itself is already cross platform thanks to preprocessor directives, so almost all of the work will be in just getting the libraries to function.

-1. System() calls are very prominent in the C++ end.
-This is obviously not very scalable (or safe, or efficient), and is the most glaring issue with this repo.
+2. System() calls are very prominent in the C++ end and are the most glaring technical issue with this repo.
 I had issues with other implementations (x64 and x84 incompatibilities), and did not have time to resolve the issues behind them.
    Embedding Python calls (https://docs.python.org/3/extending/embedding.html) and going for more OS specific console clear commands would be the easiest way to solve this problem.

-2. Login issues with "PythonEndLogin.py".
-I could not determine why it worked sometimes on some machines with little effort but introduced massive issues on others.
-Documentation at https://robin-stocks.readthedocs.io/en/latest/index.html.

-3. Try catch error handling.
-This could probably be expanded on and improved on the C++ end.

-4. Stack and heap usage optimization.
-Not a major priority, but a lighter build of CryptoBot would be nice.
+3. Stack and heap usage optimization.
+I'm unsure whether or not the indirect recursion in CryptoBot.cpp will ever realistically cause a stack overflow error, but it is something that can certainly be improved.

+4. Error handling.
+Could be made far more robust on the C++ end.

 ## Basic Code Documentation: